amitesh-singh/amiduino/3dprinting/orcaslicer/nuts_bolts.md

 - rest of the stuff is like below

-- Now it's time to create custom stuff
+- Now it's time to create custom nut
-- create a new
+- create a new body and name it `Nut`
+- create a sketch and make a sketch; for M3, the edge dimension is 3mm.
+To make the design constrained
+-